 Kids will love a paddle around Lake Union (older kids, anyway).
 Rent single and double kayaks and paddleboards from Agua Verde Paddle Club, just below the restaurant, March through October.1303 NE Boat Street

-Anthony’s main restaurant might be a bit sophisticated for a casual family meal, but head downstairs to the Beach Café and you’ll find a lovely spot for lunch.
+Anthony’s main restaurant might be a bit sophisticated for a casual family meal, but head downstairs to the Beach Café and you’ll find a lovely spot for outdoor dining while enjoying the splendid view of boat activity on Puget Sound.
 The menu is basic, but that won’t matter when you’re sitting on a sun-soaked patio, sipping peach lemonade, chowing down on comfort food – clam chowder, fish tacos, and deep-fried calamari – and enjoying delicious marina views.

 Edmonds, Wa 98020

-Not to be confused with Anthony’s Beach Café, this Kirkland restaurant is a good spot for breakfast, brunch and lunch.
+Not to be confused with Anthony’s Beach Café, this Kirkland restaurant is a great spot for outdoor dining with kids for breakfast, brunch and lunch.
 You’ll get sweeping views of Lake Washington with your order of classic American fare.

-Kids will love strolling the docks and exploring the waterfront at Carillon Point.1170 Carillon Point
+Kids will love strolling the docks and exploring the waterfront at Carillon Point.

 Kirkland, WA 98033

-U-Village is a popular hangout for Seattle families: There’s shopping, a playground, fun water fountains and free concerts on select summer evenings.
-When you need to refuel, take a break on the patio at Elemental Pizza.
+U-Village is a popular hangout for Seattle families: There’s shopping, a playground, fun water fountains.
+When you need to refuel, enjoy outdoor dining on the patio at Elemental Pizza.
 Their pizzas are made from fresh ingredients, and you can watch them bake in the open wood-fired ovens.

 Seattle, WA 98105

-[Looking for more kid-friendly restaurants & activities?
-Download our iOS app to learn about what's tasty, kid-friendly, and fun in every neighborhood.]
+[Looking for more kid-friendly activities?
+Download our iOS app to learn about what’s tasty, kid-friendly, and fun in every neighborhood.]

-Kids will love playing corn hole and watching the chickens scratch and peck in the nearby coops.
+Kids will love watching the chickens scratch and peck in the nearby coops.

 525 Rainier Avenue S